Tax management software vs finance software

 So, what should a tax management software do, that a finance software does not?
 The following is a non-exhaustive list of the solutions the best tax software will provide:

-1. Tax obligation structure – capturing the legal entity structure, all of the tax obligations associated to those entities including the frequency and properties thereof, for the purpose of tax planning.
+1. Tax obligation structure: This involves capturing the legal entity structure and all of the tax obligations associated with those entities, including the frequency and properties thereof, for tax planning.

-2. Submission & payment deadline reminders – a deadline reminder system that emails notifications to the relevant user of the upcoming and immediate deadlines to submit returns or make payments to the revenue authorities and comply with local tax law.
+2. Submission and payment deadline reminders: This is a deadline reminder system that emails notifications to the relevant user of the upcoming and immediate deadlines to submit returns or make payments to the revenue authorities and comply with local tax law.

-4. Document storage – storage of documents such as working papers, reconciliations, invoice lists, top 10 transactions etc.
+4. Document storage: Storage of working papers, reconciliations, invoice lists, top 10 transactions, etc.

-5. Review & sign off – once a tax preparer completes a document it becomes ready for review including reassignment to make adjustments prior to submission.
+5. Review & sign off: Once a tax preparer completes a document, it becomes ready for review, including reassignment to make adjustments before submission.

-6. Analytic review – automatically analyzes month on month variation in gross and taxable amounts for each line item of the tax return, including the ability to comment.
+6. Analytic review: This feature automatically analyses the month–on–month variation in gross and taxable amounts for each line item of the tax return, including the ability to comment.

-7. General ledger reconciliation – compare the tax payable/refundable and the general ledger balance by adding reconciling differences.
+7. General ledger reconciliation: Compare the tax payable/refundable and the general ledger balance by reconciling differences.

-8. SARS eFiling integration – complete the tax form and push the tax submission directly into the revenue authority from the tax management software
+8. SARS eFiling integration: Complete the tax form and push the tax submission directly to the revenue authority using the tax management software.

-9. SARS eFiling robot – continuously check with the revenue authority for multiple purposes including any correspondence and the statement of account (SoA) values for each tax type, effectively monitoring compliance.
+9. SARS eFiling robot: It continuously checks with the revenue authority for multiple purposes, including correspondence and the statement of account (SoA) values for each tax type, effectively monitoring compliance.

-10. Record keeping – keeping all the submissions in a permanent, encrypted and cloud stored solution, protected by cloudflare, that cannot be lost, maintaining compliance with record keeping obligations.
+10. Record keeping: All submissions are kept in a permanent, encrypted, and cloud-stored solution that cannot be lost, maintaining compliance with record-keeping obligations.

-11. Tax reporting – a feature which will track all the submissions and payments to the revenue authority in its tax reports, monitoring tax compliance and reporting at a single click.
+11. Tax reporting: This feature tracks all submissions and payments to the revenue authority in its tax reports, monitoring tax compliance and reporting with a single click.

 Examples of tax management software

-Konsise is an Electronic Tax Management Software (ETMS) that does all of the above while maintaining an audit trail of all activity and meets the record keeping requirements of any revenue authority.
+Konsise is digital tax management and tax complaince software platform that does all of the above while maintaining an audit trail of all activity and meets the record keeping requirements of any revenue authority.
 Konsise includes customer support as part of its standard offering.

 Konsise can help you: